HITECHCRIME/HC_SG141_MOTHxSatsu/README.md

 Discovered the limelight
 Inside pretending to show
-The way to atone for missed(?) opportune deities can still get ahold i don't control
+The way to atone for missed(?)
+Opportune deities can still get ahold
+I don't control

-que (IT) tal tu odioooo
+Que (IT) tal tu odioooo
 right el dioooo
 que tal al demoniooo